scriptituk/bool_min/README.md

 ### Background
 This was my final-year BSc project at Bristol Polytechnic, now [UWE Bristol](https://www.uwe.ac.uk/) (University of the West of England).
-My course was Electrical Engineering but they allowed me do a 100% software project because it related to electronics: the design and implementation of minimal logic circuitry.
+My course was Electrical Engineering but they allowed me do a 100% software project because it related to electronics – the design and implementation of minimal logic circuitry.

 ### Concept